gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 say when a storm is coming."

 Erileine looked around.
 No one was smiling.
-Everyone's voice had an edge---not the customary mock-scandalized market-day edge, but something harsher.
+Everyone's voice had an edge—not the customary mock-scandalized market-day edge, but something harsher.
 She suddenly remembered her papaere's stories about his teacher, who had lived through the siege of Armaq.
 "Once the last of the cats were gone, people ate rats," Vurt told his